mihaidimoiu/k8s_testing/README.md

 # Resource Quotas
 Those are tied to namespace level.
 Ex: namespace dev, when used, it can limit everything, like max pods.
 This is an admission controller.

+# Ingress & Egress
+1. By default, in minikube network policies do **NOT** work!
+You have to enable them manually when minikube starts by using this command `minikube start --network-plugin=cni --cni=calico`.
+2. If some of your pods work with DNS resolutions and you block everything in egress, it won't work.
+For example flask app it cannot start because init container will try to connect to mongodb-service on port 27017.
+To make it work, you have to allow egress to port 53, with pod selector kube-dns, and in namespace kube-system.